Back to Blog

 4. Contamination

-Contamination is a root cause behind many motor issues we’ve touched on so far.
-Despite their general hardiness, servos can be harshly compromised by certain substances, including coolant, oil, and even common debris like dirt.
 The latter can block up system-critical parts, including fans, which causes overheating.
 Liquid contaminants can impact the motor’s bearings, encoder, windings, and more.

-Diligence is key in avoiding servo contamination, as are regular inspections and cleanings.
+Diligence is critical in avoiding servo contamination, as are regular inspections and cleanings.
 Fully closed motor systems and sealing the motor windings can help prevent these harmful substances from entering and affecting the system, especially for those running in harsh environmental conditions.

 Six Servo Motors in different sizes